-As I watched Robert stride across the beach at Skaha Lake this past weekend and walk straight in to the water without hesitating, I found it hard to remember how afraid he was such a short time ago.
+As I watched Robert stride across the beach at Skaha Lake and walk straight in to the water without hesitating I found it hard to remember how afraid he was such a short time ago.

 Our first trip to Penticton together was the long weekend of July 2008.
 I was looking forward to some beach fun but after a long, hot drive from our home in Calgary, Robert revealed that he had not brought his swim trunks.
 We spent an hour searching the stores in Penticton for a pair that would fit him but were unsuccessful.
 So, when we pulled in to the parking lot next to Skaha Lake beach I was hot and grumpy.
 Robert announced that he would happily sit in the shade while I enjoyed the beach.
 That’s when I lost my temper.

 “I’m not being with another man who sits in the shade while I’m in the sun,” I yelled as I got out of the KIA and walked around to where Robert was now standing beside the open passenger door.
 I reached past him to open the cubbyhole of the vehicle and extracted the Leatherman I kept there.

 Robert did what he usually did when I got angry, he prepared to wait it out.
 So, he was surprised when I sprung the Leatherman open, pulled the little scissors from where their slot next to the other mini-tools, and dropped to my knees.

 “What?”
 Robert choked out the word, his leg jerking back to release my grip.

 “If we can’t find trunks to fit, we’re going to make some,” I shouted.
 “Because, you’re coming in the water with me!”